hyperledger/indy-hipe/text/messaging-protocol/README.md

 to communicate the necessary information to an agent in order to establish a connection/relationship.

 **Example:** Alice first creates a connection offer, which gives Bob the necessary information to connect with her at a later point.
-This can be done in person (perhaps using a QR code), or remotely using previously established secure connection.
-The Connection Offer includes an endpoint, which allows Bob to encrypt messages and provides a destination address.
+This can be done in person (perhaps using a QR code), or remotely using a previously established secure connection.
+The Connection Offer message contains the following information:

 ```
 {